signalleaf/signalleaf.github.com/source/_posts/2013-11-18-cant-i-just-host-my-podcast-on-itunes.md

 techie person that can build the software and services needed for hosting.
 If you're not a software developer, I don't recommend this path.
 If you *are* a software developer, I still don't recommend this path.
-It's tedious and painful, and frought with problems.
+It's tedious and painful, and fraught with problems.

 #### Blogging Plugins